StateFarmIns/.github/SECURITY.md

 | x.x.x   | :white_check_mark: |
 | < x.x   | :x:                |

-## Reporting a Vulnerability
+## Reporting Security Issues

-Use this section to tell people how to report a vulnerability.

-Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.

-Reporting your Findings
-As always when it comes to bug bounty hunting, read the program's policy thoroughly.
+Thank you for your concern in identifying and disclosing to us security issues and vulnerabilities.
+We take every effort to make security a top priority.

+To report a security issue, please email <os-security@statefarm.com (this is an example and not known email address).
+Include the word "SECURITY" in the subject line.
+We will be in contact with you and will work through GitHub's Security Advisories, within our GitHub repository, to discuss, fix, and publish information about security vulnerabilities within our repository's code.
+We will keep you informed throughout the progress and may ask you for additional information to help resolve the security issue..

+We appreciate your help as a contributor and will always do our best to acknowledge your contributions to <our project>.

+Notes below this line ---------------------------------------------------------------------

 Very rarely does a program accept reports through GitHub.
 Contact the security team, the org open source team, or if possible use a bug bounty platform such as HackerOne or Bugcrowd.

+An example here, Electron, uses a specified email address with instructions. https://github.com/electron/electron/blob/master/SECURITY.md

 More research and a decision to be made on how the community can safely and privately report vulnerabilities.